 One of the author’s students once admitted that he disliked himself because he was too aware of his own flaws.
 Adler categorized such flaws into two categories: objective and subjective inferiorities.
 Objective ones are those we can measure and confirm, like being shorter than someone else or having less money.
-Subjective inferiorities, however, are often entirely made up.
+In contrast, we fabricate subjective inferiorities.

-In talking to the student, Kishimi too realized that the flaws the young man saw weren’t real.
-In essence, he was coming up with reasons to hate himself in order to seek isolation from others and, thus, avoid getting hurt.
+While talking to the student, Kishimi too realized that the flaws the young man saw weren’t real.
+In essence, he made up reasons to hate himself in order to seek isolation from others and, thus, avoid getting hurt.
 His loneliness was the cause of his misery, not the effect of any actual shortcomings.

 Adler said the only inferiorities we have to actively deal with are the objective ones, and only if they really hinder us in reaching our goals.
 But the subjective ones aren’t even there, so be sure to probe them before you deem yourself unworthy.